opendocsg/opendoc-theme/02-getting-started.md

 ### Configuring Github Pages

-Follow these instructions on "Enabling Github Pages to publish your site from master or gh-pages"
+Follow these instructions on "Enabling Github Pages to publish your site from master or gh-pages".

 Link [here](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#enabling-github-pages-to-publish-your-site-from-master-or-gh-pages)